Tongue & Lip Ties in Orland Park, South Loop,

 How can I tell if my baby is tongue-tied?

 Since tongue-tie means restricted tongue movement, evaluating your baby’s eating habits is a place to begin.
 How well your baby can breastfeed may indicate the state of their tongue and surrounding membranes.
 The following are signs your baby may have tongue-tie, but none of them alone are conclusive.
-An evaluation by one of our doctors would be the best way to determine whether or not your baby has tongue-tie.
+An evaluation by one of our doctors would be the best way to determine whether or not your baby has a tongue-tie.

 - Pain during breastfeeding due to poor attachment